autopower/thermeq3/README.md

 There's always new code, which seems to work on my development thermeq :)

 ##What's new?
+###2016-Nov-13
+* RPi preparedness.
+Please follow instruction in code.
+Unfortunatelly I don't have RPi to test it, please report if you need any changes.

+###2016-Nov-01
+* Lot of fixes.

 ###2016-Apr-08
 * to use "current" temperature for loggging find out this text `# comment line below to use current temp` in nsm.py (for V1xx) or in thermeq3.py (for V2xx) and follow instructions.
 Please keep in mind, that current temperature on heater thermostat can be 0.0 (zero) because of limitations of HT!